Files

 14. Remove Attribute Table

-There is another KMLPropertySetter in the KMLDiagrammer custom transformer which overwrites what we input into the KMLPropertySetter we set up in Step 7, specifically removing the Attribute Table from the Content Balloon.
+There is another KMLPropertySetter in the KMLDiagrammer custom transformer, which overwrites what we input into the KMLPropertySetter we set up in Step 7, specifically removing the Attribute Table from the Content Balloon.
 This attribute can be manually changed using an AttributeCreator.
 Add an AttributeCreator to the canvas and connect it to the KMLDiagrammer.
-In the parameters, create a new parameter called kml_attr_in_description and give it the value of no.
+In the parameters, create a new parameter called kml_attr_in_description and assign it the value of 'no'.

 15. Write Diagram to KML